ewasm/benchmarking/ewasm/README.md

-# WARNING: SCRIPTS ARE CURRENTLY BROKEN SINCE DEPENDENCIES ARE CHANGING.
-WILL REMOVE THIS WARNING WHEN EVERYTHING IS STABILIZED.
+# WARNING: SCRIPTS WORK ON MARCH 2, 2019, BUT `data_collection_helpers.py` WILL BREAK AS THIS PULL REQUEST CHANGES https://github.com/ewasm/hera/pull/486 .
+WHEN IT BREAKS, THE FIX IS TO EDIT HOW THE OUTPUT FORMAT OF RUNTIMES IS PARSED.
+WE WILL REMOVE THIS WARNING WHEN EVERYTHING IS STABILIZED.

 This repository contains instructions for benchmarking ewasm precompiles.

 Our current method of benchmarking is built on our testing infrastructure.
-We use `testeth` to run a test case for each precompile, and clock its runtime.
+We run a test case for each precompile, and clock its runtime.
+Any client which can execute tests can be benchmarked, but we only provide instructions for `testeth`/`aleth`.
 The current directory structure is as follows.

 ```
 C_ewasm_contracts/	- contains all C contracts to be benchmarked